yoqer/Cohete-Las_Palmas/docs/source/dev_guide/motor_database_updates.rst

 - HTTPS-only and redirect constraints
   - Downloads use HTTPS.
-  - Redirects are handled manually and refused if they switch to non-HTTPS or to a different host than the original URL.
-This reduces the chance of silent host switching.
+  - Redirects are handled manually and refused if they switch to non-HTTPS or to a host outside the updater allowlist (`openrocket.info`, `openrocket.github.io`).

+- Offline authenticity (Ed25519 signature)
+  - `metadata.json` includes a base64 Ed25519 signature (`sig`) that is verified using a public key embedded in OpenRocket.
+This prevents attackers from substituting a malicious metadata+database pair even if the server is compromised, as long as the signing key remains secure.

 - Integrity verification (SHA-256)
-  - If `sha256` is present and valid (64 hex chars), the download is verified.
+  - The metadata includes `sha256_gz` (64 hex chars), which must match the SHA-256 of the downloaded `motors.db.gz`.
-  - The published `sha256` may refer to either:
-    - the compressed `motors.db.gz` bytes, or
-    - the decompressed `motors.db` bytes
-    The updater accepts a match against either convention.
-  - If the metadata contains a non-empty but invalid SHA-256 value, installation is aborted.

 - Schema validation before install
   - The downloaded database is validated via `ThrustCurveMotorSQLiteDatabase.validateDatabase()` before replacing the